 - Investment Company Liquidity Risk Management Programs (Adopted October 2016)

-- Investment Company Reporting Modernization (Adopted October 2016)
+- Investment Company Reporting Modernization (Adopted October 2016 and December 2016)

 - Disclosure of Payments by Resource Extraction Issuers (Adopted June 2016)